exercism/go/exercises/concept/elons-toys/.docs/instructions.md

 // car is now Car{speed: 5, batteryDrain: 2, battery: 98, distance: 5}
 ```

-Note: If a car's battery is below its battery drain percentage, you can't drive the car anymore.
+Note: If as a result of execution `car.Drive()` car's battery is below 0, you can't drive the car anymore.

 ## 2. Display the distance driven